nodejs/benchmarking/docs/runtime_attributes.md

 The following attributes have been identified so far:

 * startup/stop time
-* memmory footprint at startup
+* memory footprint at startup
 * memory footprint after load metrics are collected (timing will depend on the specific benchmark)
 * Node.js process cpu usage when idle